 Can You Boost Your Step Count?

-The current situation that has so many of us staying in our homes may keep some people from going out for a walk.
-In most places now, walks are permitted so long as they don’t involve interacting at close range with other people.
-A nice long walk can also be a great way to clear your mind, reduce your anxiety and get a better night’s sleep at this time.
+During the pandemic, some municipalities had rules in place that kept people from going out for a walk.
+In most places, walks are now permitted so long as they don’t involve interacting at close range with other people.
+A nice long walk can also be a great way to clear your mind, reduce your anxiety and get a better night’s sleep as well.